How to Plant in a Pot Without Drainage Holes

 Use activated charcoal

-We find the best medium for a drainage layer is a product called activated charcoal (we sell it in our shop, and will happily ship you some if you’re not local).
 Activated charcoal has been heated at high temperatures, which increases its naturally absorptive properties.
-This means that a layer of activated charcoal at the bottom of your pot is actually able to remove some of that excess water, which makes your plant very happy in the case of over-watering.
+This means that a shallow layer of activated charcoal at the bottom of your pot is actually able to remove some of that excess water, which makes your plant very happy in the case of over-watering.

 Think you over-watered?
 Tip it over.

-Yep – Hold the soil back with your hand, and gently tip your pot to the side (or even invert it, if possible) to allow the excess water to spill out.
+Yep – Hold the soil back with your hand, and gently tip your pot to the side (or upside down, if possible) to allow the excess water to spill out.
 You can replace any lost soil later.

 Don’t get rained on